capricorn86/web-component-live-scoped-css-polyfill/README.md

 # Live scoped CSS polyfill for Web Components
 When I started to use Web Components I discovered that the [polyfills](https://github.com/webcomponents) provided by the [Polymer team](https://github.com/webcomponents) works great except for some problems I got with the ShadyCSS polyfill.
-The ShadyCSS polyfill requires some manual work to get it up and running and it does not support the dynamically changed styles.
+The ShadyCSS polyfill requires some manual work to get it up and running and it does not support dynamically changed styles.

 This polyfill provide with an alternative to [@webcomponents/shadycss](https://github.com/webcomponents/polyfills/tree/master/packages/shadycss) that will add support for dynamically scoped CSS.

-This library is very small and it does not extend ShadyCSS.
-The CSS rendering is completely synchronous, as asynchronous rendering could break functionality unexpectedly.
+This library is small and it does not extend ShadyCSS.

 If you are using a standard library it will not require any manual setup.
 If you are using custom elements standalone, please read about "renderMethod" in the "Configuration" section.